Gyroscopic Gravitational Memory: Gyroscopes in local frames

 \\[.7em] up to subleading corrections in $1/r$ that are implicitly neglected.
 (Our convention for antisymmetrization is $A_{[a}B_{b]}\equiv\frac12 (A_aB_b-A_bB_a)$.)
 This is expressed here in terms of on-shell metric data appearing in eq.\ \eqref{e13}, specifically in terms of the asymptotic shear $C_{ab}$ and the news tensor $N_{ab}=\pd_uC_{ab}$.
-(Mass and angular momentum aspects do not contribute to the spin connection at this order in $1/r$; in particular, Lense-Thirring precession \cite[sec.\ 40.7]{Misner:1973prb} is hidden in subleading terms that are unimportant for us.)
+Also note that we fix $C_{ab}(u=-\infty)=0$ as an initial condition: this slightly simplifies the spin connection by ensuring that the `$\Delta$' of the factors $\Delta C$ that used to affect the geodesic \eqref{geu}--\eqref{gea} may now be omitted.
+(Mass and angular momentum aspects do not contribute to the spin connection at this order in $1/r$; in particular, Lense-Thirring precession \cite[\S40.7]{Misner:1973prb} is hidden in subleading terms that are unimportant for us.)